talek/blog/_posts/2014-08-06-virtual-playground.md

 counter part, [VMWare](http://www.vmware.com/), I like VirtualBox more because of its simplicity.
 Maybe also because of my bias for Oracle, Virtualbox being under the same Oracle umbrella?
 Guilty as charged!
 Of course, there are also many things I don't like when it comes to Virtualbox.
-For example, why is it not possible to detach the window of a running VM?
+For example, why it is not possible to detach the window of a running VM?
 I know I can use the headless mode, but still...

+**Note:** Recent versions of VMWare knows about the "detachable start" feature.

 Let's summarize the main goals I want to achieve: